Magetown/organization-code-of-conduct/CodeOfConduct-community.md

 ## Unacceptable Behavior
 * Conduct or speech which might be considered sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory or offensive in nature.
-  * Do not use unwelcome, suggestive, derogatory or inappropriate nicknames or terms.
+  * Do not use unwelcome, suggestive, derogatory or inappropriate nicknames, images or terms.
   * Do not show disrespect towards others.
 (Jokes, innuendo, dismissive attitudes.)
 * Intimidation or harassment (online or in-person).
 * Disrespect towards differences of opinion.